 Date: June 5-6, 2017.

-Commentaries from the members of SPIN
+Commentaries from the members of SPIN and others

 The question that now bears his name was posed by the Irish philosopher William Molyneux, and discussed by John Locke in his Essay Concerning Human Understanding: